 By 2034, global climate change is causing unpredictable havoc on Earth.
 Dr. Sara Brown, a twenty-nine-year-old computer scientist and recently widowed mother is making a new start at Universal Mind, Inc. She’s ready to repair a new artificial intelligence (AI) climate monitoring and weather prediction system but she soon learns things are not what they seem.
 Still coping with unresolved grief and worried about her daughter’s safety, Sara must decide whether or not to risk her own freedom and life by taking action for the greater good.
 She has the smarts to fix the world’s most complex AI program, but will she outwit her corrupt employer and a psychopathic AI to save her daughter and the planet before it’s too late?
 All of the technology in Behind the Machine, as terrifying as it is, presently exists.

-Behind The Machine is set right after "The Great Reset" of the 2020s, when the world's economic structure has been recast by the financial super-elites.
-This book is about the use of technology for social control, out of control AI, and climate change (weather) as a weapon.
-Don't think humans can manipulate weather?
-Look up "Operation Popeye" or the weather manipulation the Chinese Government is doing in present day.
-The most popular social media site has banned me from promoting this book several times - without a real reason provided.
+Behind The Machine is set right after "The Great Reset" of the 2020s, when the financial super-elites have recast the world's economic structure.
+This book is about using technology for social control, out-of-control AI, and weather as a weapon.
+Don't think the weather can be manipulated at will?
+Look up "Project Popeye" of the 1960s or the weather manipulation the Chinese Government is doing today.
+The most popular social media site has banned me from promoting this book several times without a real reason.
 Does that tell you something?